michaelg11/Getting-and-Cleaning-Data/CodeBook.md

 Code Book
 This code book summarizes the resulting data fields in TidyData.txt.
+The Data Frame presented has a tall and narrow format and satsifies all conditions of a Tidy Data Set.

 ## Identifiers